-In addition, through the CaPP, in light of their new status as thrift holding companies, insurers were eligible to apply to receive infusions of capital from Treasury equal to 1% to 3% of their risk-weighted assets.
-To qualify for the CaPP, an institution had to be an FDIC-insured depository institution which included U.S. banks and savings associations not controlled by a BHC or thrift holding company, U.S. BHCs and U.S. thrift holding companies that were engaged predominately in Section 4(k) activities under the Bank Holding Company Act (BHCA), or whose depository institution subsidiaries were the subject of an application under Section 4(c)(8) of the BHCA.
-These capital injections took the form of shares of preferred stock and warrants to purchase common stock.
-In connection with such infusions, the insurers also were subject to the executive compensation and other limitations associated with the CaPP.
-For insurance companies, becoming a thrift holding company, even in order to access the EESA programs, could have certain potentially negative consequences that needed to be considered.
-Conversion subjected the insurers and their non-thrift subsidiaries to regulation by the OTS, and limited the activities in which the insurers could participate.
-Moreover, inter-affiliate transactions were constrained under applicable banking law, under a different and more rigorous regime than inter-affiliate transactions under applicable insurance law.
-As a result of their holding company status, the insurance companies and their non-thrift insurance subsidiaries were subject to dual regulation by the OTS and state insurance commissioners.
+In addition, through the CaPP, in light of their new status as thrift holding companies, insurers will be eligible to apply to receive infusions of capital from Treasury equal to 1% to 3% of their risk-weighted assets.
+To qualify for the CaPP, an institution must be an FDIC-insured depository institution which includes U.S. banks and savings associations not controlled by a BHC or thrift holding company, U.S. BHCs and U.S. thrift holding companies that are engaged predominately in Section 4(k) activities under the Bank Holding Company Act (BHCA), or whose depository institution subsidiaries are the subject of an application under Section 4(c)(8) of the BHCA.
+These capital injections will take the form of shares of preferred stock and warrants to purchase common stock.
+In connection with such infusions, the insurers also will be subject to the executive compensation and other limitations associated with the CaPP.
+For insurance companies, becoming a thrift holding company, even in order to access the EESA programs, will have certain potentially negative consequences that need to be considered.
+Conversion subjects the insurers and their non-thrift subsidiaries to regulation by the OTS, and limits the activities in which the insurers may participate.
+Moreover, inter-affiliate transactions will be constrained under applicable banking law, under a different and more rigorous regime than inter-affiliate transactions under applicable insurance law.
+As a result of their holding company status, the insurance companies and their non-thrift insurance subsidiaries will be subject to dual regulation by the OTS and state insurance commissioners.